isc-projects/bind9/doc/arm/reference.rst

 Dynamic Update Policies
 ^^^^^^^^^^^^^^^^^^^^^^^

-BIND 9 supports two alternative methods of granting clients the right to perform dynamic updates to a zone, configured by the ``allow-update`` and ``update-policy`` option, respectively.
+BIND 9 supports two methods of granting clients the right to perform dynamic updates to a zone, configured by the ``allow-update`` or ``update-policy`` options.

 The ``allow-update`` clause is a simple access control list.
 Any client that matches the ACL is granted permission to update any record in the zone.

-The ``update-policy`` clause allows more fine-grained control over what updates are allowed.
+The ``update-policy`` clause allows more fine-grained control over which updates are allowed.
 It specifies a set of rules, in which each rule either grants or denies permission for one or more names in the zone to be updated by one or more identities.
-Identity is determined by the key that signed the update request using either TSIG or SIG(0).
+Identity is determined by the key that signed the update request, using either TSIG or SIG(0).
 In most cases, ``update-policy`` rules only apply to key-based identities.
-There is no way to specify update permissions based on client source address.
+There is no way to specify update permissions based on the client source address.

-``update-policy`` rules are only meaningful for zones of type ``master``, and are not allowed in any other zone type.
+``update-policy`` rules are only meaningful for zones of type ``primary``, and are not allowed in any other zone type.
 It is a configuration error to specify both ``allow-update`` and ``update-policy`` at the same time.

 A pre-defined ``update-policy`` rule can be switched on with the command ``update-policy local;``.
-Using this in a zone causes ``named`` to generate a TSIG session key when starting up and store it in a file;
+Using this in a zone causes ``named`` to generate a TSIG session key when starting and store it in a file;
 this key can then be used by local clients to update the zone while ``named`` is running.
 By default, the session key is stored in the file ``/var/run/named/session.key``, the key name is "local-ddns", and the key algorithm is HMAC-SHA256.
-These values are configurable with the ``session-keyfile``, ``session-keyname`` and ``session-keyalg`` options, respectively.
+These values are configurable with the ``session-keyfile``, ``session-keyname``, and ``session-keyalg`` options, respectively.
 A client running on the local system, if run with appropriate permissions, may read the session key from the key file and use it to sign update requests.
-The zone's update policy will be set to allow that key to change any record within the zone.
+The zone's update policy is set to allow that key to change any record within the zone.
 Assuming the key name is "local-ddns", this policy is equivalent to: